nikouu/Living-dex-pokesprite-spritesheet/README.md

 ## Pipeline

 1. Get latest sprites and associated metadata
-1. Move sprite from centre to top left
+1. Scale the Pokemon sprite if needed
-1. Trim whitespace such that all whitespace is uniformly sized for each sprite
+1. Trim whitespace such that there is zero whitespace padding around the sprite
 1. Generate single spritesheet
-1. Generate `.scss` and subsequently `.css` files
+1. Generate `.css` files
 1. Copy to output location

 ## Trying out newer .NET features